firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-92-06/2021-06-08-the-middening.md

 After I was discharged, I went back to look for her.
 The pool was taped off as a crime scene now.
 She was missing, somewhere between the living and the dead.
 It dogged me that she had gone down for my sake.
 Maybe he wanted her all along, and not me.
 I was just the bait.

 Sometimes, when the sky is dark and that freezing sea mist called the haar rolls in, I’ll go down to the pool.
-It’s a long walk, and when I get there I’m soaked through and hardened to this task of watching and waiting.
+It’s a long walk, and when I get there, I’m soaked through and hardened to this task of watching and waiting.
 She is disappeared and as present as a shadow.
 I know that thing with the yellow eyes will be there.
 Galloping over the cliff, it looks just like a tawny horse.
-It scores the grass with its hoof, nodding as if to say, _Your friend already got out_.
+It scores the grass with its hoof, nodding as if to say, "Your friend already got out."